-15 Dogs Die Eating Bone Treats; The FDA Warns Owners Not To Give Them To Their Pups
+15 Dogs Die Eating Bone Treats, FDA Warns Owners Not To Give Them To Their Pups

 The bone treats the FDA is advising the public against are defined as, “real bones that have been processed, sometimes flavored, and packaged for dogs.”
 Actual bones from animals, or those that you can purchase from a butcher, are not cooked or flavored.

-Dogs who have consumed these dangerous treats have suffered from vomiting and diarrhea, intestinal blockage, internal bleeding and blocked airways.
+Dogs who have consumed these dangerous treats have suffered from vomiting and diarrhea, intestinal blockage, internal bleeding, and blocked airways.
 Not all cases have been fatal, but owners still had to make a worrisome trip to the vet emergency room in order to save their dog’s life.

 The healthiest dog treats include those that are single-ingredient.
 Often, your local pet retailer will sell items such as dried fish or other meats that have not been processed or contain additives, which are healthy treats for your pup.

 Other treats for your dog can be found right in your fridge.
-Blueberries are a fabulous snack for pups, and can help their brain function.
+Blueberries are a fabulous snack for pups and can help their brain function.
 Quinoa and brown rice are good snacks for dogs suffering from an upset stomach.
 Many dogs are also partial to vegetables that are good for them, such as carrots or cabbage.
 However, when giving your dog a carrot, ensure that it is big enough that they do not choke.

 [Featured Image by Jack Taylor/Getty Images]